Datawheel/canon/packages/cms/README.md

 You may want to click an element in a viz and have it open another viz.
 For example, if you have a Treemap of industries, perhaps you want to be able to click "Cars" and have the page open a secondary chart based on Cars.

 For this reason, the `setVariables` function has been added to Visualizations.
-This function allows you direct edit access to the `variables` object that the CMS uses to swap variables on the page.
+This function allows you edit access to the `variables` object that the CMS uses to swap variables on the page.
 So, if you wanted a click event to open a secondary viz, you could create a secondary viz with an `allowed` property of `showSecondViz`.
 In the custom configuration for that secondary viz, you could set its lookup id to `variables.secondaryId`.
 Then, in the primary viz, you could set the following code in your viz configuration:

 ```
  "on":